ssheaks/petopia/README.md

 * Python 3.6
 * Pygame library
   - pygame (the library) is a Free and Open Source python programming language library for making multimedia applications like games built     on top of the excellent SDL library

+## ToDo - an MVP checklist
+* Images for pets, invaders and background
+* Implement moveable characters
+* Implement background
+* Create timed game
+* Increase speed as time progresses
+* Tell player when game ends and their stats for the game
+* Clickable characters (+pts on invaders, -pts on pets)